binary-person/rammerhead/README.md

 > proxy based on testcafe-hammerhead

+## Supporting me and contributing

+Server infrastructure costs money and developing this project consumes a lot of my time, so I would appreciate it greatly if you become a Patreon member: https://www.patreon.com/rammerhead

 ## Who is this package for

 Package is for those who want a fully-configurable proxy that works on many sites